-- The time a student reserves for the exam is the time that the exam starts.
-If a student arrives more than 10 minutes late for an exam and the testing center is full, the student will not be allowed to take the test and will have to reschedule.
+- If a student arrives late for an exam, that time is deducted from the allowed testing time.
 Students will not be given an extension of time if s/he starts the exam late.

-- Testing begins at 8:30 a.m.
+- Testing appointments typically begin at 8:30 a.m.
 Monday-Friday.
 There is no testing on weekends.